Ramneet-17/Secure-Pass/README.md

 ## 🔐 Security

-All credentials are encrypted using AES before storage.
+All credentials are encrypted using AES-GCM before storage.
 No passwords are ever sent or stored in plain text.

+**⚠️ Important**: This project has undergone comprehensive security improvements.
+Please see [SECURITY_SETUP.md](SECURITY_SETUP.md) for:
+- Security improvements implemented
+- Required environment variables
+- Setup instructions
+- Production deployment checklist
+- Migration notes for existing data

 ## 📄 License